List of Nintendo development teams: Main offices

 Nintendo (NCL) has a central office located in Minami-ku, Kyoto, Kyoto Prefecture, Japan (34°58′11.89″N 135°45′22.33″E) and a nearby building, its pre-2000 headquarters, now serving as a research and development building, located in Higashiyama-ku, Kyoto, Kyoto Prefecture, Japan (34°58′29.00″N 135°46′10.48″E).
 Its original Kyoto headquarters can still be found at (34°59′30.03″N 135°45′58.66″E).
 Additionally, Nintendo has a third operation in Tokyo, Japan, where research and development and manufacturing are conducted.
-All three offices are interconnected and have video conferences often for communication and presentation purposes.
+All three offices are interconnected and have video conferences, often for communication and presentation purposes.

 In 2009, it was revealed that Nintendo was expanding both its Redmond and Kyoto offices.
 The new office building complex of Nintendo of America in Redmond is 275250 sqft and would expand its localization, development, debugging, production, and clerical teams.
-Nintendo announced the purchase of a 40,000 square-meter lot that would house an all new research and development (R&D) office that would make it easier for the company's two other Kyoto R&D offices to collaborate as well as expand the total work force on new upcoming console development and new software for current and future hardware.
+Nintendo announced the purchase of a 40,000 square-meter lot that would house an all-new research and development (R&D) office that would make it easier for the company's two other Kyoto R&D offices to collaborate as well as expand the total workforce on new upcoming console development and new software for current and future hardware.
+Additionally, Nintendo has various subsidiaries and offices worldwide that contribute to the company's global operations.